Finland flag Finland Beach Holidays

 Finland is tourist-friendly but has some key cultural and legal rules:

-Pickpockets may target tourists in crowded areas, so keep your personal belongings, passports and money safe.
+Pickpockets may target tourists in crowded areas during the tourist season, so keep your personal belongings, passports and money safe.

-Illegal drugs, including cannabis, are prohibited and can result in long jail sentences and heavy fines.
+Possessing, using, buying or smuggling illegal drugs, including cannabis, carries severe penalties including long jail sentences and heavy fines.

-You need a UK driving licence to drive in Finland, and hire car companies often require extra conditions like a minimum age or an international driving permit.
+You need a UK driving licence to drive in Finland, and hire car companies often have additional requirements like a minimum age and an international driving permit.

 Bonus tips: